Orcasa-Platform/orcasa/cms/README.md

 This platform is built using [Strapi](https://strapi.io/), with the necessary customizations to support the ORCaSa project.

+## Install & run

-## Dependencies
+### Dependencies

 - Nodejs v18.17
 - Postgres v15.4
 - Yarn v3.6

-## Set up
+### Set up

 - Install the necessary dependencies.
-Create a database for this application using your prefered database client application.
+Create a database for this application using your preferred database client application.
 - Set the necessary configuration values - see the [Configuration](#configuration) section below.